Masebotseng/documentation/content/applications/websites/website.rst

 Website
 =======

+** Thrive Bureau
-**Odoo Website** offers a user-friendly platform for creating and managing your website.
+Website** offers a user-friendly platform for creating and managing your website.
 It includes various tools and features to help you design, publish, and maintain web pages without needing advanced technical skills.
-You can easily customize layouts, add multimedia content, and integrate with other Odoo apps to expand your website's functionality.
+You can easily customize layouts, add multimedia content, and integrate with other Thrive Bureau apps to expand your website's functionality.

 .. cards::